ibm-cloud-docs/app-configuration/ac-progressive-rollout.md

 ### General constraints
 {: #ac-progressive-rollout-general-constraints}

+Review the general constraints that apply to all progressive rollout configurations.
+These constraints ensure proper operation and prevent conflicts with other features.

 - **Enterprise tier required**: Progressive rollout is available only for Enterprise tier users.
 - **One rollout per flag**: Only one progressive rollout is allowed per feature flag.
 You can configure it at the flag level or at the rule level, but not both at the same time.
 - **One active delivery strategy at a time**: If an experiment is running on a flag, you can't create a progressive rollout.
 Similarly, if a progressive rollout is running, you can't start an experiment on that flag.